codemonument/blog.codemonument.com/posts/2022-12-03-css-imports-via-js.md

 ---

 A friend asked me some days ago how he could import a css file relative to an ESModule js file in a browser, which got me on a little journey!

+**The Idea**
-The idea: ESModules can import other ESModules by simply importing them statically (via the `import {x} from 'package'` syntax), or by importing them dynamically (via `import(packageUrl)`).
+ESModules can import other ESModules by simply importing them statically (via the `import {x} from 'package'` syntax), or by importing them dynamically (via `import(packageUrl)`).

-How can we do this with pure CSS files?
+**How can we apply this to load pure CSS files?**

 ## TL;DR